Adding privileged execution to commands

 initialisemethod is highlighted to show that it has changed from the default.

-Click Show Differences to show the differences between the default script and the current script.
+Click Show Differences to see the differences between the default script and the current script.

-$@ represents the command that BMC Atrium Discovery issues.
+$@ represents the command that BMC Helix Discovery issues.
 Adding

 pmap with the correct privilege.